google/wuffs/doc/spec/rac-spec.md

 ## File Structure

-A RAC file (the `CFile`) must be at least 4 bytes long, and start with the 3 byte `Magic` (see below), so that no valid RAC file can also be e.g. a valid JPEG file.
-The fourth byte is examined in the process described by the "Root Node at the CFile Start" section, below.
+A RAC file (the `CFile`) must be at least 32 bytes long, and start with the 3 byte `Magic` (see below), so that no valid RAC file can also be e.g. a valid JPEG file.

 The `CFile` contains a tree of `Node`s.
 Each `Node` is either a `Branch Node` (pointing to between 1 and 255 child `Node`s) or a `Leaf Node`.
 There must be